Published May 14, 2019

 My parents were quite young when they were married and subsequently had my brother and I. My Mom was only 23 with two children under the age of 2.
 It’s very safe to say that life wasn’t easy for my parents.
-They barely knew themselves – I mean who really does at 23? – and therefore, couldn’t possibly really know each other, or at least who they would turn out to be a few years later.
+They barely knew themselves – I mean who really does at 23? – and therefore, couldn’t possibly really know each other, or at least who they would turn out to be.

 It wasn’t long before my parents separated.
 I think regardless of my making things more challenging for them, it was inevitable.
 They were just very different people and just didn’t see eye to eye.
 I didn’t really understand that at the time and so I vilified him.
 In retrospect, I think my Dad was just trying to keep control of his household, raise decent kids the best way he knew how but I dug my heels in and resolved in myself that I would not be controlled.
 A resolution that stuck for many many years to come.